-Betsy Elizabeth Trust Outreach Projects
+~ Betsy Elizabeth Trust Outreach Projects ~

 In 2008, BET opened a sewing and training center to provide impoverished women with much-needed employment.
-A full-time teacher leads the program and five women are now employed in sewing and weaving.
+A full-time teacher leads the program and women are employed in sewing and weaving.
 The center workers create tote bags, pillow covers, quilts, yoga mat cases, sarongs, and specially requested items.

 Initially the project was funded by Marie Theiss, an American volunteer with HKI.
 The Sewing Center is actively seeking retail outlets for its projects and working to bring in more orders, and more workers, as this is achieved.